I. Background, Islamic Philosophy : Avicenna and Algazali and Averroes

 A. God creates all things (or at least all of the Intelligences?) immediately.

-Does God know individuals?
-(Algazali had rightly accused Avicenna of
+B. Does God know individuals?
+(Algazali had rightly accused Avicenna of saying "No".)

-saying "No".)
-Averroes' answer is that God's knowledge is not like our
+2. Averroes' answer is that God's knowledge is not like our knowledge.
+Our knowledge depends on things, God's knowledge causes things.

-world is eternal (He does say that) 2.
-No personal immortality (Apparently
+always exist in the future (He does say that).
+2. No personal

 he did say that, although Weinberg says he didn't).
 3. The double truth